Plastic pollution

 With businesses beginning to reopen, the safety of workers and customers is clearly paramount.
 But as the world recovers from the initial shock of coronavirus, and as we look ahead to our “new normal”, plastic pollution and the health of the planet has to be put back on the agenda.

 Innovative engineering, perhaps supported by incentive schemes, can give businesses the means and the confidence to renew their commitment to a workplace and a world without single‐use plastic.
-The good news is that for the most part, we haven’t changed our feelings towards plastic pollution – while we care about our health, we still care about the health of the planet.
+The good news is that for the most part, we haven’t changed our feelings towards plastic pollution; in fact, our speciality at Creature & Co. includes expressing eco topics to children on a fun and educational level.
+While we care about our health, we still care about the health of the planet.
 And that is something businesses can build on.

 At Creature & Co., we specialise in distilling complex topics into simple, engaging content that everyone can understand.
-You can read our kids’ guide to coronavirus, published on the National Geographic Kids website, here.
+You can read our kids’ guide to coronavirus, published on the National Geographic Kids website, here (did we mention Nat Geo Kids is plastic free?).
 Or fancy a chat?
 Get in touch, below!

 Images: littered mask ⓒ Getty Images (1241875093).
 Injured bird ⓒ RSPCA.